brian-j-smith/Mamba.jl/doc/samplers/slice.rst

 		.. literalinclude:: slice.jl
 			:language: julia

-MCMCSampler Constructor
+Sampler Constructor
 ^^^^^^^^^^^^^^^^^^^^^^^

 .. function:: SliceWG(params::Vector{Symbol}, width::Vector{T<:Real}; \
                 transform::Bool=false)

-	Construct an ``MCMCSampler`` object for univariate (shrinkage) slice-within-Gibbs sampling.
+	Construct an ``Sampler`` object for univariate (shrinkage) slice-within-Gibbs sampling.
 Parameters are assumed to be continuous, but may be constrained or unconstrained.

 	**Arguments**